the-draupnir-project/draupnir-documentation/docs/concepts/room-essentials.md

 ## Authorization events

 Matrix also has a concept of *authorization events*.
-Thes are special *state events* that are used to control what other events can be sent to the room.
+These are special *state events* that are used to control what other events can be sent to the room.
 For example, the `m.room.power_levels` event is an authorization event that can be used to control which users can